ABTA 40 Years | Mon-Fri: 9am to 5:30pm | Sat: 9am to 5pm | Sun & Bank Holidays: 10am to 4:00pm

 Day 5: Blue Mountains

-Today, we depart Sydney for the serene Blue Mountains, located just 40 miles away.
-Our next stop is Scenic World, where you’ll ride the world’s steepest incline railway.
+Today, depart Sydney for the serene Blue Mountains, located just 40 miles away.
+Your next stop is Scenic World, where you’ll ride the world’s steepest incline railway.
 After a rainforest boardwalk, return via a cable car, soaring 545 meters through the Jamison Valley’s World Heritage Listed rainforest.
-The adventure continues on the Scenic Skyway cable car, which features an Electro-Scenic Glass Floor for awe-inspiring views, including the Three Sisters, Katoomba Falls, Mount Solitary, and the endless Jamison Valley.

 Day 6: Brisbane